 You Can Save Money Raising Chickens for Eggs

 Well, a homestead family can produce eggs from food and garden scraps, if it keeps the numbers small.
 With two chickens per household member, a family can keep itself in eggs much or all of the year, at no expense.

 On the other hand, as long as feed is available for the purpose (the trucking industry is still running, for example), a larger flock can be managed so as to keep expenses small; you might even make money some of the time if you don’t count your chore time at too high a cash value.
 In this case, it will be important to keep good accounts, though, so you know when the ratio of feed price to egg price reaches an unacceptably high number and it’s time to butcher some birds.

 And the auxiliary benefits of poultry – tillage, scavenging services, manuring – are of value on any homestead, rightly applied.

 So what’s there to argue about?
-When ARE store-bought eggs cheaper than home-grown?
-It’s up to you; it turns out expensive eggs are usually the fault of management, not biology.
+When ARE store-bought eggs cheaper than homegrown ones?
+It’s up to you; it turns out you can save money raising chickens for eggs and expensive eggs are usually the fault of management, not biology.

 Whether you’ll be free-ranging them or not, keep reading for more information about raising the healthiest and happiest backyard chickens on your homestead!